PsyTeachR/msc-data-skills/inst/book/07-func.md

 * Chapters 19 and 21 of [R for Data Science](http://r4ds.had.co.nz)
 * [RStudio Apply Functions Cheatsheet](https://github.com/rstudio/cheatsheets/raw/master/purrr.pdf)

-In the next two lectures, we are going to learn more about <a class='glossary' target='_blank' title='NA' href='https://psyteachr.github.io/glossary/i#iteration'>iteration</a> (doing the same commands over and over) and <a class='glossary' target='_blank' title='NA' href='https://psyteachr.github.io/glossary/c#custom-functions'>custom functions</a> through a data simulation exercise, which will also lead us into more traditional statistical topics.
+In the next two lectures, we are going to learn more about <a class='glossary' target='_blank' title='Repeating a process or function' href='https://psyteachr.github.io/glossary/i#iteration'>iteration</a> (doing the same commands over and over) and custom <a class='glossary' target='_blank' title='A named section of code that can be reused.' href='https://psyteachr.github.io/glossary/f#function'>functions</a> through a data simulation exercise, which will also lead us into more traditional statistical topics.

 ## Setup  {#setup7}